Lisa Bowes

 Lisa Bowes is a Canadian sports media personality.

 She began her career as an editorial assistant at TSN in 1989.
 She later became a reporter for TSN in Winnipeg and Calgary.
 From 1997-1999 she was a commentator for TSN's SportsDesk.
-She then joined The Score as weekend anchor & host/producer of Sports Axxess.
+She then joined The Score as weekend anchor and host/producer of Sports Axxess.

 A graduate of Western University, she made Canadian broadcasting history in 2000 when she became the play-by-play voice for the National Women's Hockey League.
-She later called basketball games for The Score, WTN & TSN2.
+She later called basketball games for The Score, WTN and TSN2.
 While working for Canadian Broadcasting Corporation's Sports Journal she was nominated for a Canadian Screen Award (formerly Gemini Award) for best writing in an information program or series.

 She was CTV's host/reporter for women's hockey at the Vancouver Olympic Winter Games.

 She worked as an anchor/reporter at CTV Calgary from 2004–2017.

 She is the Author of the Lucy Tries Sports children's book series.